CodySchrank/MTG-Arena-Tool/README.md

 - Individual deck statistics (color pie, mana curve, win/loss ratio, wildcards needed).
 - Support for all game modes (flash events/ draft / constructed / ranked / etc)
 - Online decklists, see what decks are being used on events and how they perform.
-- Draft tracker
-- Draft replayer
+- Draft tracker and replayer

 ## Roadmap
 `These are some features I would like to include, not ordered in any way`